Download our white paper: Staffing Company Considerations for Implementing New ASC 606-Revenue for Contracts with Customers Rules

 The Revenue Recognition Sherpa Program includes:

-- Invitation-only CPE training event for CFOs, Controllers and other executives
+- A CPE training event for CFOs, Controllers and other executives (we can bring it to you)

 - One-on-one and team meetings at your company to assess potential impacts of the new rules and discuss business plans